kemckee/Data146/project1.md

 ## Question 8

 An API is a application programming interface.
-They essentially relay information between your code and the provider/website that hosts your data of interest.
+They are essentially remote desktops that relay information to and from your code and the provider/website that hosts your data of interest.
 The API delivers your request to the provider and then sends back their response to you.

 ## Question 9